kwakmeensoo/NLP-Project/inference/README.md

 - **NVIDIA NeMo Retriever** requires additional licensing for commercial deployment
   - Academic/research use is generally permitted
   - Commercial users should obtain NVIDIA AI Enterprise license
-- For production deployment, verify license compliance for your specific use case
+- For real-world deployment, verify license compliance for your specific use case

 ### Additional Resources